 For additional details about the relative occurrence and abundance of both individual bird species and groups of bird species within your project area off the Atlantic Coast, please visit the Northeast Ocean Data Portal.
 The Portal also offers data and information about other taxa besides birds that may be helpful to you in your project review.
-Alternately, you may download the bird model results files underlying the portal maps through the NOAA NCCOS Integrative Statistical Modeling and Predictive Mapping of Marine Bird Distributions and Abundance on the Atlantic Outer Continental Shelf project webpage.
+Alternately, you may download the bird model results files underlying the portal maps through the Outer Continental Shelf project webpage.